khw1031/practice/hackerank-ts/README.md

 To have a client cache for each result, you have to store multiple results rather than one result in your local component state.
 The results object will be a map with the search term as key and the result as value.
 Each result from the API will be saved by the search term (key).

+### Error Handling

+No application is complete without error handling.
+The error is just another state, which we store in the local state and display with conditional rendering in the component.

+### fetch

+polyfills, isomorphic-fetch